gravitational/teleport/docs/admin-guide.md

 tsh --proxy <proxy-addr> ssh --auth=google <server-addr>
 ```

-... you should get a browser open a login window for you, where you will have to enter
+You should get a browser open a login window for you, where you will have to enter
 your Google credentials.
 Teleport will keep you logged in for the next 23 hours.

 !!! tip "Other Providers?":